jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 the chord of the sixth and fifth by 6/5, etc. That the chord of the sixth is an inversion of the common chord, and that of the sixth and fifth an inversion of the chord of the seventh, was not noticed by anybody till 150 years later.
-Zarlino's ideas on this matter had, in the meantime, been wholly forgotten.
+Zarlino’s ideas on this matter had, in the meantime, been wholly forgotten.

 After the thoroughbass system got into print, as it did, in the works of some Italian composers, toward the year 1600, it spread like wild-fire all